 Chemotherapy is the treatment of cancer with drugs that can destroy cancer cells by impeding their growth and reproduction.
 We offer the latest drugs and administration methods, including Chemo-Embolization, which delivers chemotherapy straight to a tumor using microcatheters, via arteries that supply blood to the tumor.
 Typically used to treat cancer of the liver, chemo-embolization can lead to fewer side effects.

-Surgical teams perform more than 8,500 surgeries each year.
+Surgical teams perform more than 9,700 surgeries each year.
 For various types of cancer, and tumors in certain locations, surgery is the optimal treatment.
-Surgeons use both traditional and minimally-invasive surgical techniques.
+Surgeons use both traditional and minimally-invasive surgical techniques, including daVinci minimally invasive robotic surgery.
 We base the surgical solution on tumor size and location, as well as your overall health and preference.
 In certain instances, surgery is followed by chemotherapy and/or radiation.